Add Internationalization and Localization to an MDK App

 - Tutorial group: Set Up for the Mobile Development Kit (MDK)

-- Install SAP Mobile Services Client on your iOS or Android device.
+- Install SAP Mobile Services Client on your Android device or iOS

 iOS

-You may clone an existing project from GitHub repository and start directly with step 8 in this tutorial.
+You may clone an existing metadata project from the MDK Tutorial GitHub repository and start directly with step 10 in this tutorial.

 - Step 1